Adhesive Application - Machines and Tools

 photo source: ericschaeferguitars.com

-Clamps are small, simple devices that you can't do without.
-You can't drill a hole properly in a piece of wood unless it's clamped and moving.
+Clamps are simple little devices that you can't do without.
+You can't drill a hole properly in a piece of wood if it's not fixed and moving.
 You can't glue two pieces of wood together without holding them together until the glue hardens, you can't assemble the parts of a piece of furniture without somehow holding them together until they are screwed, stapled or glued.
-All this is done with clamps, fixed or movable vise grips.
-And they're very useful when you're working alone, without help from a colleague.
+All of this is done with clamps, fixed or movable vises.
+And they're very useful when you're working alone without help from a colleague.

-On an industrial level, the best known variant of the large "vise" is the press for the cold-gluing of solid wood panels.
-This is the model that the carpenters have reproduced in their workshops, fixing the wooden slats with clamps.
-And since workshops make all sorts of different shaped objects, they need clamps of different shapes and sizes to hold them.
+At industrial level, the best-known version of the large-scale 'vise' is the cold-pressing press for the cold-gluing of solid wood panels.
+This is the pattern that carpenters have reproduced in their own workshops, fixing the wooden slats with clamps.
+And since workshops make all sorts of objects in all shapes and sizes, they need clamps of different shapes and sizes to hold them.

-Wooden workbenchesThe carpenters' workshop-specific ones have built-in vise grips.
-On the sides of the bench are wooden screw presses that hold the workpiece to be machined.
-The pieces of wood to be glued are also clamped in these presses.
+Wooden workbenchesThe ones specific to carpentry workshops have built-in vice grips.
+On the sides of the bench there are wooden screw presses that hold the workpiece so that it can be machined.
+These also hold the pieces of wood to be clamped.

 clamp clamps